 New Orleans, LA 70122

 Please note that we can only accept paperback books, not hardbacks, due to prison restrictions.
 Please be sure to place books on the shelves behind the book curtain, not in the driveway or white mailbox.
-You can also email firstname.lastname@example.org to schedule a time to drop them off in person.
+You can also email email@example.com to schedule a time to drop them off in person.
 We are always at the space from 4 to 7 p.m. on Sundays, so that’s the best time to drop by if you need help with boxes.
 If you have a large number of books to donate, we may be able to coordinate a pickup from you.
-Please email us and let us know how many boxes you have and what type of books they are.
+Please use the form below to contact us about bulk donations.